TRIP TO ANANTNAG AND MARTAND SUN TEMPLE

 Another historically, as well as religiously important village, is Bawan where one can visit the Indernag Temple.
 Also called, Shri Raghunath Temple by local devotees and is presently maintained by the Nagbal Prabandhak Committee.
 The form of Lord Shiva worshipped here is five-faced Indernag to which the temple owes its name.
 Apart from the main shrine, idols of Vaishno Devi, Lakshmi Narayan, Lord Vishnu, Nav Durga forms of Devi Shakti.
 Also, Bharat Mata holding Indian tricolor can also be found here.
 Visiting these temples is one of the things to do in Anantnag.

-MARTAND SUN TEMPLE-MUST VISIT TEMPLE IN THINGS TO DO IN ANANTNAG
+MARTAND SUN TEMPLE-MUST VISIT TEMPLE

 Some 10 kilometers from Mattan, there is an ancient Sun Temple from the 1st century AD, popularly known as Martand Temple.
 The famous Pandu King Ranaditya I built the colossal edifice.
 Earlier also called as ‘Pandu Koru’, which means the abode of Pandus.